 At the same time, there are those who claim that all this is in the past after President Obama approved sending more than 30 thousands of American troops into the country, whose main goal was to push the Taliban back.
 Such a move would contribute to the establishment of the state and prepared Afghanistan for the withdrawal of foreign troops in December of 2014.

-The basis for these statements is a biannual report of the Ministry of Defense on Afghanistan, which is submitted to Congress.
-The introduction of additional troops has led to "tangible progress in the field of security," the report says.
-It also states that “Coalition efforts interrupted rebel control over the main shelters, which disrupted their leadership and deprived them of the many weapons caches and tactical supply points they had left after the previous military season.”
+The basis for these statements is a biannual Department of Defense report on Afghanistan that is submitted to Congress.
+The addition of additional troops has led to "tangible security progress," the report says.
+It also states that “coalition efforts have taken over the insurgents' control of the main hideouts, disrupting their leadership and depriving them of many armory hiding places and tactical supply points left by them after the end of the previous military season.

 But reality says the opposite.
-The Taliban controls the vast majority of the country's provinces, according to Al Jazeera from 7 October.
-The fact that they almost completely control the east and south, as well as constantly make attacks on other territories, is confirmed by at least daily news about how they are coordinatingly attacking the officials of Afghanistan and foreign military, even in the heart of Kabul.
-This behavior of the Taliban does not mean that their combat movement is retreating, but rather that the shadow government is waiting.
-In fact, the term “shadow governors” is used to refer to Taliban officials who govern a larger territory of the country.
+The Taliban control the vast majority of the country's provinces, according to Al Jazeera on October 7.
+The fact that they almost completely control the east and south, as well as constantly carry out attacks on other territories, is confirmed at least daily the news about how they coordinatedly attack Afghan officials and foreign military personnel even in the heart of Kabul.
+This behavior of the Taliban does not mean that their fighting movement is retreating, but rather that the shadow government is waiting.
+In fact, the term “shadow governors” is used to refer to the Taliban officials who manage most of the country.

 “Recent events convincingly prove that the United States and its NATO allies are losing the Taliban to the war in Afghanistan: the top officials are being driven out of any trifle,” writes American professor James Petras (Global Research on October 11).